JoaoGuimaraes22/2020-Todo/Notes/Roadmap Diagram/General Knowledge/Version Control/Locally/Git/README.md

 ## Git

-- See documentation after inicial overview;
+- See documentation after reading this;

 **What is it:**